achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

                     :conditions ["list" 0 "weather" 0 "main"]})))
 {% endhighlight %}

 We've gotten rid of the `content` def along with adding the `pull-value` call.
 Try this out in REPL (`cpp` and `cqc` in fireplace) and see if we're getting awesome results.
-Feel free to pull out more information like wind speed and direction etc.
+Feel free to pull out more information like wind speed, direction etc.

 ### Formatting Results
 We now need to convert this hash-map of weather data into a nicer looking string representation.
-Lets write a function which does that:
+Let's write a function which does that:

 {% highlight clojure %}
 (defn weather-to-str [w]